202C-Pilot/202C-Master-Course/syllabus.md

 * Evaluate their documents to be sure that the documents fulfill their purpose and to ensure that they can be revised if necessary.
 * Collaborate effectively with their peers in a community of writers who provide feedback on each others' work and occasionally write together.
 * Write several specific kinds of documents that recur in technical, scientific, and other communities.
-* Employ computer technology effectively in the solution of communication problems.
+* Employ computer technologies effectively in the solution of communication problems.
 * Communicate in an ethically responsible manner.

 ## Required Course Materials